kubernetes/autoscaler/cluster-autoscaler/cloudprovider/nebius/README.md

 - **Node-to-group mapping** — Uses the `nebius.com/node-group-id` label
   on Kubernetes nodes, falling back to cached compute instance provider IDs.

+## Important: autoscaling mode conversion

+The Nebius MK8S API uses a oneOf for node group size — either `Autoscaling{min, max}` or `FixedNodeCount`.
+There is no "desired count" field within the autoscaling spec.

+**The first time the cluster autoscaler scales a node group, it will permanently convert it from autoscaling mode to fixed mode.** This is irreversible via the autoscaler — an operator must manually re-enable autoscaling through the Nebius console or API.
+A warning is logged when this conversion occurs.

+If your node groups use Nebius-native autoscaling and you do not want the cluster autoscaler to override it, exclude those node groups from management.

 ## Limitations

-- **TemplateNodeInfo** is not yet implemented.
-The autoscaler cannot simulate what a new node would look like for scale-up decisions.
+- **Scale-from-zero** is not supported. `TemplateNodeInfo` is not yet implemented, so the autoscaler cannot simulate what a new node would look like.
+Scale-up works when at least one node exists in the group.
 - **ListInstances** fetches all compute instances in the parent folder because the Nebius API does not support label-based filtering.
 Use a dedicated parent folder to minimize unnecessary API calls.